Scottsdale Fashion Square: History

+In 2019, Scottsdale Fashion Square transformed the former Barneys New York location into a co-working space operated by Industrious, a Manhattan-based company.
+The co-working space spans two stories and approximately 33,000 square feet at the mall's east corner near Scottsdale and Camelback roads.

-Later in 2021 a fitness center, Life Time Fitness announced they would be replacing the Equinox outside of the northwest luxury entrance.
-The 40,000-square-foot, three-level fitness center will be outside the mall's so-called "luxury wing," where Nobu, Tocaya Modern Mexican, Zinque, and other restaurants are located.
-Previously, Equinox, another luxury fitness brand, was going to open in the space, but those plans ultimately fell through, though it's unclear why.
+Later in 2021 a luxury fitness center, Life Time Fitness, announced they would be opening outside of the northwest luxury entrance.
+The 40,000-square-foot, three-level fitness center would be outside the mall's so-called "luxury wing," where Nobu, Tocaya Modern Mexican, Zinque, and other restaurants are located.

 In early October 2022, Macerich reported they were going to be continuing the luxury renovations from 2018 throughout the exterior and interior of the southern Nordstrom wing.
-It would include “two-story storefronts and exterior-facing retail buildings at the south entrance, and a porte cochere that will incorporate up to five destination restaurants.” and a luxury valet service.
-Macerich also states “Everything will come together to deliver a more cohesive and holistic luxury experience for guests and retailers throughout the property,”.
+It would include "two-story storefronts and exterior-facing retail buildings at the south entrance, and a porte cochere that will incorporate up to five destination restaurants", and a luxury valet service.
+Macerich also stated, "Everything will come together to deliver a more cohesive and holistic luxury experience for guests and retailers throughout the property."
 This renovation started in late January 2023.